YesselmanLabPublications/2024_qmap_paper/README.md

 			ttr_mutation_dgs_subset.csv # has only dG data from steves ttr used in this study data/
 		sequencing_runs/ # all runs required for this

+## figure generation

+All final figures were generated with notebooks notebooks/final_figures/

 ## commands to run
 All commands should be run from the root directory of the project.
 All data should be stored in the data/ directory in the root